redux-loop/redux-loop/README.md

 ## Credits

-Most of the credit for the ideas that go into this library to [Evan Czaplicki](https://github.com/evancz) and all of the work he and others have put into [Elm](https://github.com/elm-lang).
+Credit for the ideas and concepts that go into this library to [Evan Czaplicki](https://github.com/evancz) and all of the work he and others have put into [Elm](https://github.com/elm-lang).
 Thanks also to [Folktale.js](https://github.com/folktale/data.task) for inspiration on the